RI-SE/smirk/docs/System Requirements Specification.md

 To conclude, we refine SYS-SAF-REQ1 in the next section to specify requirements in relation to false negatives.
 Furthermore, the false positive hazard necessitates the introduction of SYS-ML-REQ2.

 ## 3.3 Machine Learning Safety Requirements [H] <a name="ml_safety_reqts"></a>
+This section refines SYS-SAF-REQ into two separate requirements corresponding to false positives and false negatives, respectively.

 - **SYS-ML-REQ1: The object detection component shall detect pedestrians if the radar tracking component returns TTC < 4s for the corresponding object.**
 - **SYS-ML-REQ2: The object detection component shall reject input that does not resemble the training data.**

 Rationale: SMIRK follows the reference architecture from Ben Abdessalem et al. (2018) and SYS-ML-REQ1 uses the same TTC threshold (4s).
 SYS-ML-REQ2 motivates the primary contribution of the SMILE projects, i.e., an out-of-distribution detection mechanism that we refer to as a safety cage.

 ## 3.3.1 Performance Requirements
+This section specifies performance requirements corresponding to the ML safety requirements with a focus on quantitative targets.
+All requirements below are restricted to pedestrians on or close to the road.

-- **SYS-PER-REQ1: The object detection component shall identify pedestrians that are on or close to the road with an accuracy of 0.93 when they are 50 meters away or closer.**
+- **SYS-PER-REQ1: The object detection component shall identify pedestrians with an accuracy of 0.93 when they are within 50 meters.**
+- **SYS-PER-REQ2: The false negative rate of the object detection component shall not exceed 7% for pedestrians when they are within 50 meters.**
+- **SYS-PER-REQ3: The false positive rate shall not exceed 0.01% for objects detected by the radar tracking component with a TTC < 4s**
-- **SYS-PER-REQ2: In a sequence of images from a video feed any object to be detected shall not be missed more then 1 in 5 frames.**
+- **SYS-PER-REQ3: In a sequence of images from a video feed any object to be detected shall not be missed in more then 1 out of 5 frames.**
-- **SYS-PER-REQ3: Position of pedestrians shall be determined within 50 cm of their actual position.**
+- **SYS-PER-REQ4: The position of pedestrians shall be determined within 50 cm of their actual position.**

 Rationale: SMIRK adapts the performance requirements specified by Gauerhof et al. (2020) for the SMIRK ODD.
 SYS-PER-REQ1 reuses the accuracy threshold from Example 7 in AMLAS.
+SYS-PER-REQ2 and SYS-PER-REQ3 are additional requirements that are inspired by Henriksson et al. (2019).

 ## 3.3.2 Robustness Requirements
+This section specifies robustness requirements corresponding to the ML safety requirements.

 - **SYS-ROB-REQ1: The object detection component shall perform as required in all situations Ego may encounter within the defined ODD.**
 - **SYS-ROB-REQ2: The ML component shall identify a person irrespective of their pose with respect to the camera.**